TINY BUT MIGHTY FUND'S

-TINY BUT MIGHTY FUND LAUNCHES ANNUAL BENEFIT FOR NASHVILLE HUMANE ASSOCIATION WITH ASSISTANCE FROM NASHVILLE’S MOST MISCHIEVOUS PETS
+TINY BUT MIGHTY FUND LAUNCHES 6TH ANNUAL BENEFIT FOR NASHVILLE HUMANE ASSOCIATION WITH ASSISTANCE FROM NASHVILLE’S MOST MISCHIEVOUS PETS

 “Our Tiny But Mighty mission leverages humor, social media and just plain cuteness to raise funds to support animals that truly need help,” said Tiny But Mighty Fund founder Marcia Masulla.
 “This campaign is based on fun, friendship and the love of pets to achieve its goals.
-It’s fantastic to be involved with something so positive – and vital.”
+It’s fantastic to be involved with something so positive – and vital in our Nashville community.”

 All the “offenders” can be seen along with their crimes at TinyButMightyFund.com and on Instagram (@TinyButMightyFund).
 None of the dogs have been contacted by criminal defense attorneys as of yet.

-This year’s campaign runs from today through Dec.
-7. Companies wishing to make corporate donations can contact organizers at email@example.com.
+This year’s campaign runs from November 20 through December 4.
+Companies wishing to make corporate donations can contact organizers at email@example.com.

-The fundraiser, now in its fifth year, honors the spirit of Chico, a miniature Chihuahua that passed away in 2013 from congestive heart failure, and has raised more than $80,000 for animals in need.
+The fundraiser, now in its sixth year, honors the spirit of Chico, a Chihuahua that passed away in 2013 from congestive heart failure, and has raised more than $100,000 for animals in need.
 The fund is a component fund of Community Foundation of Middle Tennessee.
 "The online campaigns put forward by the Tiny But Mighty Fund are award-winning and inspirational.
 They have done an incredible job recruiting families with 4-legged members to participate in a fun and lively campaign.

 – Amy Fair, Director of Donor Services, The Community Foundation of Middle Tennessee